Giants lose to D-backs, eliminated from playoff contention – KION546

 UP NEXT

 RHP Zach Davies (2-5, 4.18 ERA) starts Sunday’s series finale for Arizona.
 He has lost four straight decisions since his last win on May 13.
-San Francisco has not announced a starter.
+Alexander will open for San Francisco again.

 More AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports